NplusM420/GitGrab/README.md

 # GitGrab

 GitGrab is a powerful and user-friendly GUI tool for cloning GitHub repositories and selectively scraping specific files into a single Markdown document.
 It provides an intuitive interface for users to choose which files they want to include in their final output.
+Use this to create files for use with giving AI models full context of an entire repo from a single folder.

 ## Features